 If you’ve had your skis for years or bought them second-hand, you may wonder, “How do I know if my skis are safe to use?”
-As long as your skis are intact and are damage-free, it basically comes down to the binding.
+As long as your skis are intact and damage-free, it basically comes down to the binding.
 In this article, we will talk about ski binding function, indemnification, and maintenance.

 Ski Binding Adjustments and Maintenance

-When in doubt
+When in Doubt

 Whether you found your skis in the basement or were given them as a hand-me-down, the best thing to do is to bring your equipment into your local ski shop.
-Certified technicians can perform an inspection and make sure that your equipment is in compliance with the industry’s most current safety guidelines so you can enjoy your time on the slopes with peace of mind.
+Certified technicians can perform an inspection and make sure that your equipment is in compliance with the industry’s current safety guidelines so you can enjoy your time on the slopes with peace of mind.